MikeWilsonSTL/youtube-to-rss/README.md

 - Dynamically converts your entire YouTube subscription base to OPML for easy RSS imports
 - Runs completely client side; no data is sent anywhere
 - Allows you to choose an Invidious frontend if you prefer to use that instead
-- Adds an explicit "title" field to each channel so each RSS feed presents as the proper channel name instead of something like `UCl2mFZoRqjw_ELax4Yisf6w`

 ## How to Use